A survey and taxonomy of loss functions in machine learning: Generative losses

 \subsection{Diffusion models}

 Diffusion Models are generative models that rely on probabilistic likelihood estimation to generate data samples.
-They were originally inspired by the physical phenomena called diffusion.
-Diffusion Modelling is a learning procedure in which a model can learn the systematic decay of information due to adding a slight noise factor iteratively~\cite{sohl2015deep,song2019generative}.
-The learning procedure enables the possibility of recovering the decayed information from the noise again.
-They model a series of noise distributions in a Markov Chain and they decode the original data by systematically removing the noises hierarchically~\cite{ho2020denoising,ching2006markov}.

-The diffusion process consists of two steps, the forward process and the reconstruction (reverse) process.
-Gaussian noise is gradually added during the forward diffusion process until the data sample loses its distinguishable features.
-The reverse process removes the noise and restores the original data by utilizing a neural network model to learn the conditional probability densities.
+Originally inspired by the physical phenomenon of diffusion, these models systematically add noise to the data and then learn to reverse this process.
+The forward process corrupts the data by progressively adding noise, and the reverse process reconstructs the data by removing the noise, a procedure learned through a neural network that models conditional probability densities~\cite{sohl2015deep,song2019generative,ho2020denoising}.